Dhaba Style Rogan Josh

 Add the curd mixture and fennel seeds.
 Mix and cook for 2-3 minutes.

-Now mix in the tomato puree and cook for another 3-4 minutes while stirring occasionally.
+Now add tomato puree and cook for another 3-4 minutes while stirring occasionally.

 Add 3 to 4 cups of water for thick gravy.
-(Here add another cup of water for a thinner consistency of the gravy).
 Bring to a boil and let it simmer with the lid closed.
-Keep stirring occassionally every 10 minutes for about 60-75 minutes (for 1kg of goat meat) or till the goat is tender.
+Keep stirring occasionally every 10 minutes for about 60-75 minutes or till the goat is tender.

 To check if the goat is done, it should come apart easily from the bone when poked with a fork.

-Once the goat is cooked, one can check the seasoning (salt and chilli powder) and adjust to taste.
+Once the goat is cooked, check the seasonings and adjust to taste.
 Turn off the flame.
 Add garam masala and ghee.
 Stir and cover the pot for a few minutes.

 Serve hot with steamed rice, paratha, tandoori roti or naan.